aljazkonec1/quantization-effect-checker/README.md

         ├── info.json
         ├── throughput.txt
         ├── model-one-graph.txt
-├── models_onnx #.onnx files of models, usually just one file
+├── models_onnx #.onnx versions of the dlc models.
+These are the base comparisons for the same mentioned model ├── quant_checker # all the files to run benchmarking of a model
     ├── <model-one.onnx>
-├── results # results saved as .json files in COCO style annotations
-            # each file should have "annotations" (the predicions), "images" (same as gt),
-            # "info" (form models_dlc)
+├── results
-├── shared_with_container # for model converter
+   ├── similarities # csv files, each containing similarity scores for a model ├── speeds # csv files, each conaining num cycles for each layer for a model ├── shared_with_container # for model converter
 ├── benchmark_model.py # a CLI tool to quickly get all benchmarks of the model ├── per_layer_profiler.py # Creates a csv containing average execution times per layer